 Impact of measures taken

-The program is currently still piloting, and the results will be evaluated in the Autumn of 2018.
-The teacher training course is receiving good interest in the pilot schools and it is hoped that the teachers will be able to pass on this good disposition to the students.
+The program results were evaluated in the Autumn of 2018.
+The teacher training course was receiving good interest in the pilot schools and it is hoped that the teachers will be able to pass on this good disposition to the students.

-From Spring 2018, the 2nd phase of the pilot will offer teachers the opportunity to access self-learning materials.
+From Spring 2018, the 2nd phase of the pilot offered teachers the opportunity to access self-learning materials.

 The most effective approach in this kind of initiative is to create a strong collaboration among teachers, parents and students so to address properly and promptly the issue.